isaacsmith3/anchor/cs452-report.md

 ## Key Learnings from the Project

-1. **Real-Time Sync Requires Careful Conflict Resolution**: When multiple devices can modify the same state (like starting/stopping blocking sessions), you need robust conflict resolution strategies.
-I learned to implement "last write wins" with proper timestamps, handle race conditions where one device starts a session while another stops it, and use Supabase's real-time subscriptions to immediately propagate changes while preventing infinite sync loops.
+1. **Real-Time Sync Requires Good Conflict Resolution**: When multiple devices can modify the same state (like starting/stopping blocking sessions), you need conflict resolution strategies.
+I learned to implement "last write wins" with proper timestamps, handle race conditions where one device starts a session while another stops it, and use Supabase's real-time subscriptions to immediately propagate changes.

-2. **Chrome Extension State Management is Complex**: Unlike web apps, Chrome extensions have multiple execution contexts (popup, background service worker, content scripts) that don't share memory.
+2. **Chrome Extension State Management**: Unlike web apps, Chrome extensions have multiple execution contexts (popup, background service worker, content scripts) that don't share memory.
 I learned to use `chrome.storage.local` for persistence, `chrome.runtime.sendMessage` for communication, and handle the asynchronous nature of all extension APIs.
-The service worker lifecycle (it can be terminated and restarted) required careful state restoration logic.
+The service worker lifecycle (it can be terminated and restarted) required state restoration logic.
+I'm still trying to figure out how to make it more seamless.

-3. **Cross-Platform Authentication Consistency**: Maintaining authenticated sessions across Chrome extension, mobile app, and web app using Supabase Auth required understanding token refresh mechanisms, handling session expiration gracefully, and ensuring that authentication state changes in one platform are reflected in others.
+3. **Authentication Consistency**: Maintaining authenticated sessions across Chrome extension, mobile app, and web app using Supabase Auth required understanding token refresh mechanisms, handling session expiration gracefully, and ensuring that authentication state changes in one platform are reflected in others.
 I implemented session persistence in Chrome storage and proper token refresh logic to handle long-running extension sessions.

-4. **Scheduled Blocking Requires Robust Background Processing**: Implementing scheduled blocking sessions that automatically start at specified times required using Chrome's `alarms` API, handling timezone conversions, checking schedules every minute, and ensuring the extension remains functional even when the browser is closed.
-This taught me about Chrome extension lifecycle management and background task scheduling.
+4. **Scheduled Blocking**: Implementing scheduled blocking sessions that automatically start at specified times required using Chrome's `alarms` API, handling timezone conversions, checking schedules every minute, and ensuring the extension remains functional even when the browser is closed.

 ## Technical Architecture & System Design